Romance Languages at New York University

-Ithaca also has a doctoral program available in romance languages.
-In 2021, 0 student graduated with a doctor's degree in this field.
+NYU also has a doctoral program available in romance languages.
+In 2021, 6 students graduated with a doctor's degree in this field.

 Careers That Romance Languages Grads May Go Into

 A degree in romance languages can lead to the following careers.
-Since job numbers and average salaries can vary by geographic location, we have only included the numbers for NY, the home state for Ithaca College.
+Since job numbers and average salaries can vary by geographic location, we have only included the numbers for NY, the home state for New York University.